Rawal (caste)

 Rawal is an Indian community from Rajasthan and Gujarat.
 They are known as priests of devi temples and perform a form of dance known as Rammat during the worship.
 They were well respected and patronised by the Charans.

+They are also referred to as Raul or Rawaliya and found predominantly across the states of Gujarat, Rajasthan, Maharashtra, Karnataka, and Punjab.
+Historically, members of the community were prominent as bards.
+While a section of the community practices agriculture or weaving, others engage in religious mendicancy, carrying a trishula (trident) in the morning while singing devotional songs.

+Demographics and regional occupations

+Occupational practices and social traditions within the Rawal community vary by region: